-• Report the total amount of current support due for the fiscal year for all IV-D cases.
-Include total voluntary collections as amounts due.
+Report the total amount of current support due based on a legally established child support order for the fiscal year for all IV-D cases.
+Include total voluntary collections as amounts due when there is no child support order in effect at the time of receipt.
+The current support due must be computed monthly and the total of all months reported at the end of the year.
 Do not include current amounts due on arrears.
-Future payments must also be included, if they are reported on Line 25.
+Future payments cannot be reported on this line.